 The Mid-Course Interview (MCI) is one way that you can receive feedback from your students at midterm about how your class is going.
-In this faculty-guided process, two colleagues from outside your department visit your class and lead your students in a series of structured individual and group reflections on the elements of your course that are going well, and those that could use some improvement.
-In this process, they strive to identify perspectives that are held by the majority of students, thus eliminating idiosyncratic or minor complaints and focusing on elements of your course that are worthy of your attention.
-Your colleagues meet with you before they conduct the class interview to find out more about your class and your concerns, and they report to you afterward on the general themes and student perspectives they heard in the interview.
-The process is completely confidential, i.e. you are the only person the interviewers will talk to about the results of the interview.
+In this faculty-guided process, a colleague (or two) from outside your department visits your class and leads your students in a series of structured reflections on the elements of your course that are going well, and those that could use some improvement.
+Your colleague meets with you before they conduct the class interview to find out more about your class and your concerns, and they report to you afterward on the general themes and student perspectives they heard in the interview.
+The process is completely confidential, i.e. you are the only person the interviewer will talk to about the results of the interview.

-During the interview, students address the following questions, both individually, through small group discussion, and through whole class discussion and consensus-building:
+During the interview, students address the following questions, both individually and through small group discussion:

 - What is working in the class to facilitate learning?

 - What is impeding learning?

 - What could students do to improve this class?